GEORGE MASON UNIVERSITY

 A project is more flexible, but just as rigorous and includes the following options:

 All projects must include a written component, usually a 20-30 page paper that explains the project and situates it within a scholarly framework.
-A typical paper includes a brief description of the project, an explanation of its lines of inquiry, an overview of the goals and objectives of the project, a description and reflection on research methods, engagement with the relevant scholarly literature, and a reflection on the project’s strengths and weaknesses.
+Your paper should be a coherent presentation and discussion of your project.
+Some things to consider are (not necessarily in this order): a brief description of the project, an explanation of its lines of inquiry, an overview of the goals and objectives of the project, a description and reflection on research methods, engagement with the relevant scholarly literature, and a reflection on the project’s strengths and weaknesses.

 Length & Scope: The length and scope of a project should be proportional to 3 credits of graduate work, but the specific requirements are ultimately at the discretion of the committee.

-Submission: All project deliverables must be submitted in a format (hard copy for text; CD, DVD, thumb drive, or permanent URL for other deliverables) suitable for easy review and long-term storage.
+Submission: All project deliverables must be submitted in a format (hard or electronic version text (nature of project determines format); CD, DVD, thumbdrive, or permanent URL for other deliverables) suitable for easy review and long-term storage.